sblanck/smagexp/README.md

 - Text file containing the annotated results of the differential analysis

 #### Running a meta analysis
-Given several Rdata from the limma analysis tooobject the microarray meta-analysis tool run a meta-analysis using the metaMA R package.
+Given several Rdata from the limma analysis toolobject the microarray meta-analysis tool run a meta-analysis using the metaMA R package.

 **Results**